RasaHQ/rasa/docs/nlu/using-bert.rst

 ~~~~~~~~~~~~

 On all fronts we see that the heavy model with the ``BERT`` embeddings performs better.
-More specifically, the performance gain for intent classification is marginal but it deserves mentioning that the effect
+The performance gain for intent classification is marginal but entity recognition has
-is more pronounced in the case of entity recognition.
+improved substantially.

 BERT in Practice
 ----------------